 Who We Are

-Since 2006, Southern Adventist University has had the unique opportunity to manage a one of a kind grant that creates a local, service-oriented student labor program for academies and a scholarship program for elementary students that pairs participating students with elderly adults in their community.
+Since 2006, Southern Adventist University has had the unique opportunity to manage a one-of-a-kind grant that creates a local, service-oriented student labor program for academies and a scholarship program for elementary students that pairs participating students with elderly adults in their community.

-Students participating in the grant-funded program perform light housecleaning and/or yard work, visit, read, play games, assist with planned facility events, along with many other responsibilities.
+Students participating in the grant-funded program perform light housecleaning and/or yard work, visit, read, play games, and assist with planned facility events, along with many other responsibilities.
 These activities benefit the older adults with daily living and quality of life while also providing students an excellent opportunity to appreciate the value of service, foster positive mutual relationships with the elderly, and help with financing their Christian education.

 This program allows participating students and their families to continue their commitment to a Seventh-day Adventist education.
-The academy work and elementary scholarship grant can defray as much as one-quarter of a child’s tuition.
+The academy work and elementary scholarship grant can defray as much as one quarter of a child’s tuition.
 Based on the approved grants for the 2015-2016 academic year, over 1,900 families committed to Seventh-day Adventist Christian education will be impacted by as much as $2.4 million in tuition assistance with 151 qualified schools as recipients of the grant.
 And, through a practiced attitude of service on the part of the students, as many as 2,700 senior citizens are served currently through this grant.

-It is important to talk about the dollars awarded to students in the program or the number of elderly served – the number of meals cooked or loads of laundry or even the hours spent in playing games or reading.
+It is important to talk about the dollars awarded to students in the program or the number of elderly served—the number of meals cooked or loads of laundry or even the hours spent in playing games or reading.
 However, we hope you would experience the genuine relationship building between a senior citizen thirsting for companionship and a young student full of energy to fill that cup.

 Our Mission and Values